matthew-tfs/mjcb.io/content/blog/00032-gentoo-linux-on-the-thinkpad-t470.md

 slug: "gentoo-linux-on-the-thinkpad-t470"
 date: "2020-04-14T20:14:00-05:00"
 author: "Matthew Burr"
-summary: "Just a quick tutorial on getting Gentoo Linux running on a Lenovo ThinkPad T470 laptop."
+summary: "Just a quick tutorial on getting Gentoo Linux running on a Lenovo ThinkPad T470 laptop.
+Created out of boredom as the result of being in lockdown because of COVID-19."
 tags: [
     "COVID-19",
     "Gentoo",